 - Flexible and transferrable: When you open a 529 plan, you are the “owner” of the account for the benefit of your selected beneficiary, such as your child, grandchild, niece or nephew.
 Should the designated beneficiary not need financial assistance for college, the beneficiary can be changed.

-- Not just for tuition: Funds from 529 plans can be used for qualified higher education expenses, including tuition, fees, room and board, books, computers and other required materials.
+- Not just for college: While funds from 529 plans can be used for qualified higher education expenses, including tuition, fees, room and board, books, computers and other required materials, starting in 2018 they can also be used for similar expenses associated with public, private or religious primary and secondary education.

 - High contribution limits, no income restrictions: Plan contributions can be made up to a maximum balance – which differs by state and/or plan – for all program accounts per beneficiary.
 Plus, there are no income restrictions on the account owner.